marikgoran/hello-aws/README.txt

 Notes:
   The hello.sh script will create the EC2 ssh key in the current working directory, create a security group in EC2 and launch a ubuntu 14.04 t2.micro instance.
-  Once the instance is booted, it will run the playbook.yaml against it with anisible-playbook.
+  Once the instance is booted, it will run the playbook.yaml against it with ansible-playbook.
   The playbook with configure the instance with gunicorn and deploy a small flask app on port 8000.

+Bugs and errors:
+  * The deployment script will not terminate the instance.
+Make sure to terminate it manually * You can run the script as many time as needed, but on each run a new EC2 instance will be deployed.